libis/rdm-integration/REDCAP_INTEGRATION.md

 - `ddi-cdi.jsonld` is uploaded with the DDI-CDI profile mime type registered by the **CDI previewer** (`conf/dataverse/external-tools/04-cdi-previewer.json`), which validates against the official DDI-CDI 1.0 SHACL shapes.
-- `croissant.json` is uploaded as `application/ld+json` (it is JSON-LD, but framed as a single nested node rather than a flattened `@graph`, so the CDI viewer cannot display it).
-There is no Croissant-specific previewer in the Dataverse ecosystem yet — the file currently has no preview.
-The Croissant CDIF profile ("Semantic Croissant") is still draft-stage; the file targets plain Croissant 1.0 and can be validated with `pip install mlcroissant && mlcroissant validate --jsonld croissant.json`.
+- `croissant.json` is uploaded with a Croissant-profiled JSON-LD mime type (`application/ld+json; profile="http://mlcommons.org/croissant/1.0"`),
+  mirroring the RO-Crate/DDI-CDI conventions.
+The **Croissant previewer** (`conf/dataverse/external-tools/12-croissant-previewer.json`, the CDI viewer opened with `?shacl=croissant`) displays it and validates against Croissant SHACL shapes.
+The Croissant CDIF profile ("Semantic Croissant") is still draft-stage; the file targets plain Croissant 1.0 plus the CDIF 1.1 Discovery shape for variables, and can also be validated with `pip install mlcroissant && mlcroissant validate --jsonld croissant.json`.

 ## New dataset metadata prefill